Striker's Mountain

 Strikers Mountain is a 1985 Canadian action drama film starring Leslie Nielsen, August Schellenberg, and Mimi Kuzyk.
-It was nominated for two Gemini Awards, the biggest part of the film was filmed near Jasper, Alberta.
+It was nominated for two Gemini Awards.
+Much of the film was filmed near Jasper, Alberta.

 Plot

 A construction conglomerate, headed by a ruthless millionaire, wants to buy a ski resort that has been a family business for years, but the family does not want to sell.
 The businessman resolves to get the property, whether they want to sell it or not.